HeyGilly/Personal-React/greetings_by_date/README.md

 #Greetings From The Time

-This project is going to display a specific greeting that is going to be based on the time of day.
+Created an app that changed images due to the time of day.

+0-4 : LateNight
+5-11: Morning
+12-17: Afternoon
+18-23: Evening